Not All Additional Insured’s Are Equal

 These clauses can be costly to get your insurance to comply with because insurers know that compliance equals taking on a whole lot more risk.

 We see these requests included on customer contracts all the time, but what’s interesting is that they’re not always enforced.
 What we encourage our insureds to do is to provide a certificate including whatever type of Additional Insured they already have included in their policy, and then see what kind of response their customer comes back with.
-Many times we will see a much less burdensome level of coverage accepted than what is spelled out in whatever boilerplate their customer may have used to create its agreement.
+We will often see a much less burdensome level of coverage accepted than what is spelled out in whatever boilerplate their customer may have used to create its agreement.

 Or, if you know you’re going to have a lot of customers that have burdensome requirements like these, and they pay well enough to justify it, you can upgrade your policy to include all of that wording by default.
 That’s an option too.